CristinaFoltea/UFOs/README.md

 # UFOs

-Interactive webpage that allow readers to parse the data around UFO sightings using HTML, CSS, Javascript, d3 and Bootstrap.
-The user has the ability to filter by date, city, state, country and shape.
-And as bonus the user has the ability to clear all filter at a button click.
+Interactive webpage that allows readers to view the data around UFO sightings.
+The user has ability to filter the data by date, city,state, country and object shape.
+And as a bonus a clear filter was added to give the user a easy way to clear any existing filters.

 As further development I would offer also a map view beside the existing table view.

+## Technologies used:

+HTML, CSS, Javascript, d3 and Bootstrap